Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 ## What is pip?

 - pip is sometimes referred to as a *package installer* and sometimes as a *package management system*
-- For all practical purposes it is an installer for packages available at PyPI
+- For all practical purposes it is an installer for packages available on PyPI
 - pip is itself a [package](https://pypi.org/project/pip/) which is available on PyPI
 - pip is open-source and is developed on [GitHub](https://github.com/pypa/pip)
-- pip has many more things which are worth exploring!
-[Look here!](https://pip.pypa.io/en/latest/development/)

 ---

+## Using pip

+---

 ## Python Enhancement Proposals (PEPs)

-- PEP is an evolving deisgn document which provides information regarding new features of Python, new processes and new environments
+- PEP is an evolving design document which provides information regarding new features of Python, new processes and new environments
-- PEPs typically involve concise technical information which also acts as standardizations
+- PEPs typically involve concise technical information, which also acts as standardizations
 - Packaging workflows are also standardized in through multiple PEPs.
-Examples are:
+Example:
     - [PEP 427](https://www.python.org/dev/peps/pep-0427/) introduces the built-package format "wheel"
 - It is always a good idea to look for **PEP** conventions before trying out processes